Antipope Callixtus III

 Late in 1169, Callixtus sent Umfredo and Sigewin, cardinal-bishop of Viterbo, as legates to Germany.
 They brought a pallium for Baldwin I, the new archbishop of Bremen.
 Frederick ordered a collection in Germany for Callixtus.
 Frederick recognized Callixtus only after his negotiations with Alexander broke down.
 The antipope was primarily a bargaining chip with which the emperor could pressure Alexander, and had only limited geographical support in comparison to Victor IV and Paschal III.
-He held Rome itself, but was acknowledge only in part of the Papal State, in his native Tuscany and in the Rhineland.
+He held Rome itself, but was acknowledged only in part of the Papal States, in his native Tuscany and in the Rhineland.
 He and his legates issued privileges for several monasteries in the Upper Rhineland.
 He mainly resided in Viterbo.

 In 1173, Callixtus sent Martin, cardinal-bishop of Tusculum, to Germany as legate to help mediate an alliance between Frederick and King Louis VII of France.
 For the next three years nothing is known of Callixtus' activities.
 Frederick, when it became politically expedient, after the defeat of Legnano, switched his backing to Alexander.
 In November 1176, he signed the Pact of Anagni, which did, however, protect Callixtus by granting him an abbacy and restoring the cardinals he had created to their former offices.
 These terms were confirmed in the final Peace of Venice in July 1177.

 Callixtus did not immediately recognize the Peace of Venice, but in 1178 Archbishop Christian of Mainz, the imperial chancellor, marched an army into Italy to retake the Papal State and Rome for Alexander.
 This rendered Callixtus' position at Viterbo untenable, and he fled to Monte Albano.
 On 29 August 1178, Callixtus submitted to Alexander III at Tusculum and abjured the schism.
 The pope entertained him with a feast.
 Some of his obstinate partisans sought to substitute a new antipope, and chose one Lando di Sezze under the name of Innocent III.